rajkosara/PF-Tests/README.md

 brew install chromedriver
 ```

-6. Go to Config/config.yml and change korea_site_root to your site root.
-Also, change the admin user name and passowrd to match yours.
-7. cd to features
+6. cd to features
-8. open login.feature
+7. open login.feature
-9. Now run rake cuke:specific TAGS=@login
+8. Now run rake cuke:specific TAGS=@login
-10. If all of these test pass, you are good to go
+9. If all of these test pass, you are good to go

 -------------------------------------------------